ltsp/ltsp/docs/ltsp.conf.5.md

 that the IP isn't set yet (e.g. disconnected network cable), setting NAT=1 enforces that.

+**OMIT_FUNCTIONS=**_"pam_main mask_services_main"_
+: A space separated list of function names that should be omitted.
+The functions specified here will not be executed when called.
+This option can be specified in any [section].

 **PASSWORDS_x=**_"teacher/cXdlcjEyMzQK [a-z][-0-9]\*/MTIzNAo= guest[^:]\*/"_
 : A space separated list of regular expressions that match usernames, followed by slash and base64-encoded passwords.
 On boot, `ltsp init` writes those